syy1125/Oberth-Effect/Assets/Scripts/WeaponEffect/Explosion Damage Notes.md

 `19 pi R^2 d / 100`

+When combining explosions, damage is simply added together, and radius follows the cubic root of the cubic sum of individual radii.

 ## Code

 The `d` factor should be calculated from known quantities, total damage and desired radius.